laksh-g/xrcapstone/week6.md

 - End-game screen!
 See your team's score and total covers completed after service is over.
 - Real-time feedback!
 After sending in an order, another ticket is printed telling the head chef how it was.
 - Bearnaise sauce!
 Add sauce to a saucepan then heat it up to get it ready to serve.
+- XR Grab interactables now sync over the network
+- Players teleport to their respective stations based on their roles.
+- Object characteristics (like temp, amount of salt etc.) update over the network.
+- End game screen where head chef can view the final score for the game.

 ## Bug Fixes